-Implementing digital assessment is essentially about people, not technology, and the implementation should be seen as a business-critical change management process.
+Implementing digital assessment is essentially about people, not technology, and the implementation should be seen as a business-critical change and a management process.

 About our customer facing teams

-Our Onboarding team will take over from the Sales department and help you implement the initial setup of Inspera Assessment until the first successfully delivered digital examination is conducted.
+Our Onboarding team will take over from the Sales department and help you implement the initial setup of Inspera Assessment until the first successfully delivered digital assessment is conducted.

-In addition, an Account Manager will follow the project to have the financial responsibility and to follow up on any contractual changes.
+In addition, an Account Manager will follow the project with commercial responsibility and follow up on any contractual changes.

-After the contract is signed, the customer is handed over to the Onboarding team for the implementation of Inspera Assessment.
+After the contract is signed, your organisation is handed over to the Onboarding team for the implementation of Inspera.

-Before the first digital examination is conducted, you will be introduced to our Service Desk.
-Our Service Desk has a dedicated Support Team to answer customer’s admin and help desk staff questions, and assist with technical troubleshooting.
-The Service Desk can be reached by web, phone, and email.
+Before the first digital assessment is conducted, you will be introduced to our Service Desk.
+Our Service Desk has a dedicated Support Team to answer questions your admin and help-desk staff may have, and assist with technical troubleshooting.
+The Service Desk can be reached by a ticketing system, phone, and email.

-Once the onboarding has been successfully delivered, your Account Manager will take over the project fully and make sure that the adoption of digital examination continues to increase at the institution.
+Once the onboarding/implementation has been successfully completed, your Account Manager will take over the project fully and make sure that digital assessment with Inspera continues to be fully supported for your organisation.

 Onboarding and implementation

-Inspera appoints an Onboarding Consultant, who will typically be both the Project Manager, as well as the domain expert on implementing Inspera Assessment for standard projects.
-Implementation projects that contain product development and integrations may have a dedicated Project Manager in addition to the Onboarding Consultant.
+Inspera appoints an Onboarding Consultant who will be the domain expert on implementing Inspera Assessment for standard projects.

-The Onboarding Consultant is responsible for ensuring that implementation of the Inspera Assessment service is successful, and that the new customer completes its first digital examination.
+The Onboarding Consultant is responsible for ensuring that implementation of the Inspera service is successful, and that you as a new customer complete your first digital assessments.

-Before commencing a project of this nature, the organisation and the project team will need to make decisions and carry out different optional activities such as:
+Before commencing a project of this nature, your organisation and project team will need to make decisions and carry out different optional activities such as: